Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: Conclusions

 \section{Conclusions}

-In this work we have shown that combining real-time docking of 3D structures with state-of-the-art reinforcement learning algorithms, we can efficiently navigate through uncharted regions of chemical space while maintaining good metrics for synthetic feasibility and drug-likeness.
-As illustrated using the exemplar target, the Mpro catalytic site, the ultimate final set of 54 inhibitor molecules proposed by our model are optimized with respect to shape and intermolecular interactions to the target protein, but are also diverse enough when compared to other predicted Mpro inhibitor datasets, i.e. molecules submitted to the COVID-moonshot project\cite{achdout2020covid}.
-We understand the true effectiveness of these molecules as Mpro inhibitors can only be determined through experimental screening.
-Nevertheless, as we have seen agreement between AutoDock Vina and Glide SP results, and since we have visually inspected the predicted binding modes revealing consistency in intermolecular interactions to the Mpro pocket, we strongly believe there is good evidence that these molecules may be potent Mpro inhibitors.
+In this work we have shown that by combining real-time docking of 3D structures with state-of-the-art reinforcement learning algorithms, we can efficiently navigate through uncharted regions of chemical space while maintaining good metrics for synthetic feasibility and drug-likeness.
+The flexibility of the iMiner physics-ML model also allows for creation of molecules that enforce interactions with target active site residues, as well as growing molecules from fragments with options for satisfying chemical or structural restraints.
+As illustrated using the exemplar target, the Mpro catalytic site, the generated inhibitor molecules proposed by iMiner are optimized with respect to shape and intermolecular interactions to the target protein, but are also diverse enough when compared to other predicted Mpro inhibitor datasets, i.e. molecules submitted to the COVID-moonshot project\cite{boby2023open} or the trefoil inhibitors optimized by the Jorgensen group.\cite{zhang2021potent} Finally, every aspect of this work is generalizable to other protein targets and beyond the active site, for example allosteric inhibitora.

-Furthermore, every aspect of this work is generalizable.
-There are many well defined proteins vital to the replication of SARS-CoV-2 with 3D structures available including the RNA-dependent, RNA polymerase protein (RdRp)\cite{ahmad2020sars}, the Papain-like protease (PLpro)\cite{klemm2020mechanism}, and the exonuclease (ExoN)\cite{moeller2021structure}.
-Although we have focused our current work on targeting SARS-CoV-2's Mpro, extension of this work to these other targets would be relatively trivial.
-Although identifying antiviral treatments for SARS-CoV-2 is of pressing concern at the time of this publication, our model could be quickly applied to design novel inhibitors for proteins relevant to other global diseases.
-For example, bacterial resistance to antibiotics is of preeminent concern in the medical community\cite{Ventola2015}, and our iMiner workflow approach could be used to target novel bacterial biomolecules, such as bacterial Ribosomes, or target resistance conferring bacterial proteins such as $\beta$-lactamase.\cite{Ventola2015}